xapharius/CppMagic/README.md

 Usage
 --------
-Load extension using %load_ext cppmagic
+Load extension using %load_ext cppmagic.
 Use %%cpp at the beginning of the cell and write your C++ code.
 Execute to get results or compilation errors.
 Use %%cpp -t to get a timeit result.